k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/17_batch_process_flow.md

 </tbody>
 </table>

-Additional fields featuring in the table:
+Additional fields featured in the table:

 **Command**